-The methodology of this study is aimed to achieve the study sample selected by qualitative method.
+Methodology Methodology of this study is aimed to achieve the study sample selected by qualitative method.
 Violence women, children, and the center's staff workers are housed in the center.
-Data was obtained from focus groups, women, and workers of the center through interviews that was conducted.
-An interview was conducted with a woman who has come from the center and she is undergoing the process of integration into the society.
+Data was obtained from focus groups, an interview was conducted with a woman who has come from the center and she is undergoing the process of integration into the society.
 Semistructured interviews are a form of terrorist application of feminist social work.
 The sample comprises of 45 interviews in total which include staff of shelter, beneficiaries of the shelter, specialists from the municipality, employees of the ministry, and the police force.
-From the shelter, we interviewed 5 women.
-3 out of these women were living in the center, while 2 are currently in the process of integration.
+From the shelter, while are currently in the process of integration.
 Thus, the center currently houses 9 women.
 The goal of the interviews is to obtain the perception of beneficiaries in connection with the effectiveness of services and the quality of existing services.
-Furthermore, interview questions were studied to provide three different types of information in the context of three major research objectives.
-They are:

-1. Identification and verification of the level of recognition of services.
+Furthermore, interview questions were studied to rovide three different types of information in the context of three major search objectives.
+They are: 1.
+Identification and verification of the level of recognition of services.
+3. Recommendations and suggestions for improvement.
+The research is in the context of achieving its overall objective of output of the improvement of the services provided by the state for statered women.
+The interviews entail answering questions about what services they provide for women when they are in the center and what is a start of the services in the center and what is a start of the services in the center of a start of a services.